dylan-travis/amz-json-documentation/ELLIPTICAL_TRAINER/ELLIPTICAL_TRAINER_documentation.md

 ### heart_rate_sensor_type

-Select the method by which a personís heart rate can be monitored when using this product
+Select the method by which a person‚Äôs heart rate can be monitored when using this product

 **Type:** array